 Running a small business or being self-employed can offer flexibility, freedom and control over your earning potential.
 While the perks are plentiful, there’s one thing that’s usually missing when you own a small business: an employer-sponsored retirement plan.

-Self-employed people don’t have 401Ks, and small business owners tend not offer them, citing the time and cost to set up and administer them.
+Self-employed people don’t have the option of an employer-sponsored plan like a 401K, and small business owners tend not offer them, citing the time and cost to set up and administer them.
 The good news is there are several other retirement plan options available to small business owners.
 If you have yet to begin saving for retirement as an entrepreneur, here’s how you can change that.

 The Simplified Employee Pension (SEP) IRA is an excellent choice for the sole proprietor who wants to save for retirement with a minimum of administrative headache.
 Unlike the Solo 401K, a SEP IRA can cover employees, thus allowing greater scope for business growth.
 The plan is easy to setup and maintain, and there are no setup fees or annual charges.

-These plans are completely employer funded, and employees make no contributions.
-For 2020, the employer can contribute up to 25% of compensation to a maximum of $56,000.
+These plans are completely employer-funded, and employees make no contributions.
+For 2021, the employer can contribute up to 25% of compensation to a maximum of $58,000.
 Note though, that a SEP can become expensive if you want to save aggressively.
 While you as an employer are not required to make a contribution every year, you must contribute the same percentage for employees that you contribute for yourself.

 The employer also contributes to the account, either matching employee contributions dollar-for-dollar up to 3% of compensation, or contributing 2% of each employee’s compensation.
 Advantages to this option include easy setup and few administrative burdens.